Google Index Checker Ensure Your Pages Are Indexed by Google

 Google Page Index Checker Results

-To check the status of each page listed in the project, simply click on the project, and you will see a full list of URL items along with the corresponding data:
+To check the status of each web page listed in the project, simply click on the project, and you will see a full list of URL items along with the corresponding data:

 Backlink indexation status.